 e. completed second language test – automatically sent to the student after the period of mobility.

 2. Contact your Departmental Coordinator/Dean's Office for submission of documents received from the host university.
-On the basis of LA/TR and Letter of Confirmation your period of study/practice undertaken abroad will be recognized at MUL.
+On the basis of LA, Transcript of Records and a Letter of Confirmation your period of study/practice undertaken abroad will be recognized at MUL.

 Files to download